 The Morton case has all the elements of a John Grisham novel, but if it were just a novel or a Hollywood movie it would probably not be credible to most people.
 An innocent man's life was destroyed while he sat in prison for almost 25 years while the real killer remained free and probably killed again.

 Christine Morton was murdered in this county in August 1986; her husband Michael Morton went to prison for almost 25 years and their son Eric grew up believing that his father killed his mother.
-The State of Texas spent approximately $25,000 a year for 25 years to wrongfully imprison Michael Morton and now the taxpayers of Williamson County and the State of Texas will compensate Michael to the tune of two million dollars ($80,000 per year for the time he was imprisoned) as well as pay him a sizable annuity for the rest of his life.
+The State of Texas spent approximately $25,000-$30,000 a year for 25 years to wrongfully imprison Michael Morton and now the taxpayers of Williamson County and the State of Texas have compensated Michael to the tune of two million dollars ($80,000 per year for the time he was imprisoned) as well as pay him a sizable annuity for the rest of his life.
 I believe that Michael Morton deserves to be financially compensated, but of course this whole mess should never have happened and the people who did this should be held accountable.

 At a February 10, 2012, hearing, visiting Judge Side Harle ordered that a Court of Inquiry be established to look into this mess.
-Here is a link to a Texas Tribune story that discusses the Morton case and the February 10 hearing: http://www.texastribune.org/texas-dept-criminal-justice/michael-morton/judge-decide-former-prosecutor-court-inquiry/
+Here is a link to a Texas Tribune story that discusses the Morton case and the February 10 hearing:

-Here is a link to a February 16, 2012, Texas Tribune story about the appointment of Fort Worth District Judge Louis Sturns to lead a court of inquiry to investigate allegations of criminal prosecutorial misconduct against former prosecutor (and current district judge) Ken Anderson, who saw to the wrongful murder conviction of Michael Morton in 1987. http://www.texastribune.org/texas-dept-criminal-justice/michael-morton/ft-worth-judge-lead-ken-anderson-court-inquiry/print/#
+Here is a link to a February 16, 2012, Texas Tribune story about the appointment of Fort Worth District Judge Louis Sturns to lead a court of inquiry to investigate allegations of criminal prosecutorial misconduct against former prosecutor (and current district judge) Ken Anderson, who saw to the wrongful murder conviction of Michael Morton in 1987.

 I am running for District Attorney because the problems in the DA's office require the leadership of a reformer, someone who has not been part of the broken system.
 We should make sure that there are NO MORE MICHAEL MORTON's."